Brie Bella: Sporadic appearances (2018–2022)

 The Bella Twins returned for the 25th anniversary of Raw on January 22, 2018.
 Brie later returned to in-ring competition at Royal Rumble, entering at number 28 in the inaugural women's Royal Rumble match, one number after her sister Nikki, who would eliminate her from the match minutes later.

 At SummerSlam, The Miz defeated Daniel Bryan after an interference from Miz's wife Maryse.
 On the following SmackDown, Miz and Maryse came out, Miz then mocked Bryan's retirement speech two years earlier.
 Brie and Bryan came out and confronted them.
 A mixed tag team match with Brie and Bryan against The Miz and Maryse was scheduled for Hell in a Cell.
 At the event, Brie and Bryan were defeated when Maryse pinned Brie.

 At Super Show-Down on October 6, Brie teamed with sister Nikki and Ronda Rousey in defeating The Riott Squad.
 Two nights later on Raw, the Bellas and Rousey defeated The Riott Squad in a rematch, and afterwards, Brie joined Nikki in attacking Rousey, with Brie turning heel for the first time since November 2014.
 On October 28, Brie accompanied Nikki as she faced Rousey for the Raw Women's Championship in the main event of the all women's pay–per–view, WWE Evolution.

 On the March 10, 2019 episode of Total Bellas, Brie announced that she was retired.
 On the February 21, 2020 edition of SmackDown, it was announced that Brie and her twin sister Nikki would be inducted into the WWE Hall of Fame, during A Moment of Bliss segment.
-On the January 7, 2022 episode of Smackdown, it was announced that Brie and Nikki would be competing in the 2022 Women's Royal Rumble match.
-This was the final match for Brie.
+On the January 7, 2022 episode of SmackDown, it was announced that Brie and Nikki would be competing in the 2022 Women's Royal Rumble match.
+At the event, she entered the Women's Royal Rumble match at #19 but was eliminated by Ronda Rousey.

-Post–WWE (2023–present)

-On March 5, 2023, the twins were in attendance backstage at All Elite Wrestling (AEW) event Revolution to support Brie's husband Bryan Danielson.
 On March 14, 2023, on their podcast The Nikki & Brie Show, Brie and Nikki announced that their contracts with WWE had expired, and it was mutually agreed to not renew their contracts, as the twins wanted to start a new chapter in their lives.
 They subsequently reintroduced themselves as The Garcia Twins as "Garcia" was their maiden name.

+All Elite Wrestling (2023–2024)

+On March 5, 2023, the twins were in attendance backstage at All Elite Wrestling (AEW) event Revolution to support Brie's husband Bryan Danielson.
 Brie (now called "Brie Danielson") appeared at AEW All In, in support of Bryan's AEW World Championship match against Swerve Strickland and celebrated his victory.